“Authorization”

 Insufficient funds or credit limits

 The most common reason a transaction is declined is simply a lack of available funds.
 If a debit card is tied to an empty checking account, or a credit card has reached its maximum limit, the issuer will reject the authorization request to prevent overdrafts.
+For deeper insights on how payment teams can recover from such declines and improve authorization rates, see Decline Code 51: Retry Strategy & Auth Recovery.

 Risk and fraud triggers

 Issuing banks employ strict, automated risk models.
 If a purchase looks highly unusual compared to a cardholder’s normal buying habits, the issuer may decline it.
-This frequently happens with large cross-border transactions, rapid successive purchases, or mismatches in billing data like an incorrect CVV or address.
+This frequently happens with large fraud-risk transactions, rapid successive purchases, or mismatches in billing data like an incorrect CVV or address.

 Technical and formatting errors